peterkhe1999/CheatSheet/OSED/README.md

 # Exploiting Stack Overflows

 Data Execution Prevention (DEP):
-- is a set of hardware and software technologies that perform additional memory checks to help prevent malicious code from running on a system.
+- perform additional memory checks to help prevent malicious code from running on a system.
 - helps prevent code execution from data pages by raising an exception when attempts are made to do so.

 Address Space Layout Randomization (ASLR) randomizes the base addresses of loaded applications and DLLs every time the OS is booted.

 On older Windows OS, like Windows XP where ASLR is not implemented, all DLLs are loaded at the same memory address every time, which makes exploitation easier.

-When coupled with DEP, ASLR provides a very strong mitigation against exploitation.
+DEP + ASLR provides a very strong mitigation against exploitation.

-Control Flow Guard (CFG) is Microsoft's implementation of control-flow integrity: performs validation of **indirect code branching** such as a **call instruction that uses a register** as an operand **rather than a memory address** such as CALL EAX.
+Control Flow Guard (CFG) is Microsoft's implementation of control-flow integrity.

+It performs validation of **indirect code branching** such as a **call instruction that uses a register** as an operand **rather than a memory address** such as CALL EAX.

 => Prevent the overwrite of function pointers in exploits.